dgargdipin/dbms-user/cms/README.md

 - Create an empty folder and cd into it

-- Git Clone the dbms-repo repo.
+- Git Clone the dbms-user repo.

 - Git Clone the dbms-professor repo.